 Catalina Casino and Descanso Beach

-The Casino is probably the most famous and recognizable landmark on Catalina Island.
-We learned a lot about it in the museum earlier in the day – it’s actually the second version of the casino, built by William Wrigley Jr in 1923.
-The Wrigleys (of the famous brand of gum) owned the island for a time and are responsible for building hotels and attractions like the Bird Park I mentioned earlier and the Casino.
+The Casino is probably the most recognizable landmark on Catalina Island.
+We learned a lot about it in the museum earlier in the day – it’s actually the second version of the casino, built by William Wrigley Jr. in 1923.
+The Wrigleys (yep, that doublemint gum Wrigley) owned the island for a time and are responsible for building hotels and attractions like the Bird Park I mentioned earlier as well as the Casino.
 The Casino boasted both a movie theater and the “world’s largest uninterrupted dance floor”.
-Today the casino is no longer operating but you can still catch a movie or take a tour of it.
-With your Birthday Button you get a buy one get one free deal on tours booked in person.
+Today the casino is no longer operating as a casino but you can still catch a movie or take a tour of it.
 The walk over from the restaurant along the harbor is a great way to burn off that fried fish, but also takes you by the Tuna Club house and the Catalina Yacht Club buildings both national historic landmarks and were important parts during Catalina’s heyday.
 Also be sure to check out the beautiful mosaic Mermaid above the box office.

 Descanso Beach Club is on the other side of the Casino and is an all in one location perfect if you want to spend the entire day relaxing.
-There’s music playing, cabanas to rent, a restaurant beach-side that also delivers to your beach chair, a bar, as well as watercraft rentals and easy access to the Zip Line.
+There’s music playing, cabanas to rent, a restaurant beach-side that also delivers to your beach chair, a bar, watercraft rentals and easy access to the Zip Line.
 I might consider spending my next trip to Catalina here, it’s really like a private paradise.
 I definitely want to try the zip line at some point, it looks like so much fun!
-There are a few discounts here with your Birthday Button if you’re looking for an exciting adventure.

 Sweets on the Beach

 Before going back to the mainland we headed to Lloyd’s Confectionery on Crescent to get a some ice cream.
-With your Birthday Button you get a free scoop or buy one get one free of anything on the menu.
 We took our rocky road down to a bench along the beach and soaked in the last bits of our day on the island by enjoying the view of the harbor.